Reynhard Sinaga: Offences and legal proceedings

 Sinaga's earliest established offence occurred on New Year's Day, 2015.
 The man was heterosexual, like the majority of Sinaga's victims, and could remember nothing when he awoke the next day in his abuser's flat covered in vomit.
 Because of the false concern from Sinaga, he (like many others) apologised for imposing on his host before leaving; he had been raped twice.

 Sinaga pleaded 'not guilty' to all charges made against him, resulting in his victims having to endure relating evidence in court, as well as the videos being shown to the jurors and others present at the trials.
-In his own defence, he claimed to have been playing sex games, with the other man playing dead in order to fulfil his fantasies.
+In his defence, he claimed to have been playing sex games, with the other man playing dead to fulfill his fantasies.
 He claimed that the encounters were consensual, a claim found to be false as victims were heard snoring in the videos.

 Sinaga attended St Chrysostom's Church, a liberal congregation of the Church of England, and the church provided Sinaga with a character reference for his trial.
 The presiding judge, Suzanne Goddard, remarked during the sentencing of the second trial that "It is almost beyond belief that someone who could profess some Christian faith could at the same time have been committing such wicked and evil crimes."
 The St Chrysostom's Church later distanced itself from Sinaga after his conviction.

+The four trials took place as follows: